wakkihaya/Neurons-Frontend-test/README.md

  - Cast : Name or Character name
  - Episode: Name of the show or part of the description of the show.
 - Under each pages you can filter the list of content
-- Each page has options of filters e.g Country that can be dynamic created based on content.
+- Each page has options of filters e.g Country that may be dynamic created based on content, but not required.
-- Filtering options should be saved in the session as well as when I return to the application.
+- Filtering options should be saved in the session as well as when I return to the application. _(optional)_
 - All data should come from Realtime API